-- (i) reviewed the scope of work and the Audit Planning Memorandum of the EA, including reporting responsibilities and deliverables, audit approach, scope and audit and non-audit fees for statutory audits of the Groups financial statement and their proposed fees for the statutory audit in respect of the audit for financial year ended 31 January 2020 prior recommending to the Board for approval. - (ii) reviewed with the EA the results of the audit and management's responses to their audit findings, including corrective actions taken by the management on outstanding audit issues highlighted in the previous audit. - (iii) met with the EA twice without the presence of management including the MD and CFO to discuss issues requiring attention/significant matters arising from the audit.
-The EA do not have any areas of concern to highlight to the AC and they have received full co-operation from the management. - (iv) reviewed and evaluated the performance of the EA and their independence, objectivity and professionalism and assessment questionnaires were used as a tool for the assessment and made recommendations to the Board on their re-appointment.
-The EA provided assurance that they were and had been independent throughout the conduct of the audit engagement in accordance with the terms of all relevant professional and regulatory requirements.
+- (i) reviewed the scope of work and the Audit Planning Memorandum of the EA, including reporting responsibilities and deliverables, audit approach, scope and audit and non-audit fees for statutory audits of the Groups financial statement and their proposed fees for the statutory audit in respect of the audit for financial year ended 31 January 2021 prior recommending to the Board for approval. - (ii) reviewed with the EA the results of the audit and management's responses to their audit findings, including corrective actions taken by the management on outstanding audit issues highlighted in the previous audit.